 Refinancing a mortgage today is a smart move because interest rates have fallen to all-time lows due to the coronavirus pandemic.
 Investors fled from stocks and into the safety of bonds, thereby pushing Treasury yields and mortgage interest rates to the lowest they’ve ever been.
 This post will teach you how to get the lowest mortgage interest rate possible to save money.

-Homeowners have gained a huge amount of equity since 2012.
+Thankfully, homeowners have gained a huge amount of equity since 2012.
 They aren’t going to foreclose or short-sale for nothing.
-In fact, I think 2020 and beyond is a good opportunity to buy real estate due to rising affordability and an underperformance compared to the S&P 500 in 2019, which was up 31%.
+In fact, I think 2020 and beyond is a good opportunity to buy real estate due to rising affordability and an underperformance in real estate prices compared to the S&P 500 in 2019, which was up 31%.

 How To Get The Lowest Mortgage Rate Possible

 The easiest course of action is to ask your existing mortgage lender if they can lower your mortgage rate.
 After all, they don’t want to lose your business to a competitor.

 I called Citibank, the bank that has my $1 million loan, and asked what they could give me.
 They first said 3.125% for a 7/1 ARM, which was OK, not great.
 I pressed them to give me a deal as a CitiGold client, so they brought the rate down to 3%.
 Not bad, but I wanted under 3% with no fees.
 So I told them I’d get back to them.

 Your existing mortgage lender should want to do repeat business with you if you’ve been paying on time.
 They have your credit history.
 They want to keep you as a customer.
 And, they want to cross-sell as many financial products to you as possible.